 Living on a lower floor means that your apartment is more exposed to strangers walking in and out of the building.
 Make sure the security in your area is tight and the night guard stays alert by offering him some coffee.

 What did you say?

-“People keep saying that higher floors have better view and whatnot, but I live in the greens, and my second floor apartment has a stunning view.
+“People keep saying that higher floors have better views and what not, but I live in The Greens, and my second floor apartment has a stunning view.
 I wouldn’t trade that for popping my ears every time I take the elevator to the 30th floor.”

 Check out apartments in low rise buildings in the Greens, Silicon Oasis, Discovery Gardens, Motor City and Old Town.